MichaelTMatthews/Craftax/README.md

 # Craftax
 Craftax is an RL environment written entirely in <a href="https://github.com/google/jax">JAX</a>.
 Craftax reimplements and significantly extends the game mechanics of <a href="https://danijar.com/project/crafter/">Crafter</a>, taking inspiration from roguelike games such as <a href="https://github.com/facebookresearch/nle">NetHack</a>.
-Craftax conforms to the <a href="https://github.com/RobertTLange/gymnax">gymnax</a> interface, allowing easy integration with existing JAX-based frameworks like <a href="https://chrislu.page/blog/meta-disco/">PureJaxRL</a>.
+Craftax conforms to the <a href="https://github.com/RobertTLange/gymnax">gymnax</a> interface, allowing easy integration with existing JAX-based frameworks like <a href="https://chrislu.page/blog/meta-disco/">PureJaxRL</a> and [JaxUED](https://github.com/DramaCow/jaxued).

 <p align="middle">
   <img src="images/archery.gif" width="200" />